Axions as Dark Matter, Dark Energy, and Dark Radiation: Axions as Dark Energy

 On the theory side, axion quintessence raises important questions about quantum gravity constraints.
-Arguments based on the weak gravity conjecture and various swampland criteria may place limits on field excursions, decay constants, or the structure of the potential, with direct consequences for the viability of large-field quintessence constructions~\cite{Rudelius:2015xta,Brown:2015iha,Ooguri:2018wrx,Agrawal:2018own}.
-However, targeted model-building and explicit constructions in string compactifications demonstrate that axion quintessence can be realized in controlled setups consistent with UV expectations; radiative stability, shift-symmetry protection, and the availability of multiple axions are key ingredients to these constructions~\cite{Heisenberg:2018rdu,Akrami:2020zxw,Gonzalo:2021zsp,Cicoli:2021gss,Mehta:2021pwf}.
+Arguments based on the weak gravity conjecture and various swampland criteria may place limits on field excursions, decay constants, or the structure of the potential, with direct consequences for the viability of large-field quintessence constructions~\cite{Rudelius:2015xta, Brown:2015iha, Ooguri:2018wrx, Agrawal:2018own}.
+However, targeted model-building and explicit constructions in string compactifications demonstrate that axion quintessence can be realized in controlled setups consistent with UV expectations; radiative stability, shift-symmetry protection, and the availability of multiple axions are key ingredients to these constructions~\cite{Heisenberg:2018rdu, Akrami:2020zxw, Gonzalo:2021zsp, Cicoli:2021gss, Mehta:2021pwf}.
 Recent work suggests that realistic axion potentials can produce observationally acceptable quintessence dynamics without extreme fine-tuning~\cite{Lin:2025gne}.

-Finally, there is an active line of research exploring whether axion quintessence can help resolve outstanding cosmological tensions.
-Slowly rolling or transiently evolving axion fields have been proposed as mechanisms to relax the $H_0$ tension and to address certain late-time anomalies in large-scale structure, with a number of phenomenological analyses and explicit model proposals appearing in the literature~\cite{Poulin:2018dzj, Agrawal:2019lmo, DiValentino:2019exe, Ye:2020btb, Choi:2021nql, DiValentino:2021izs, Urena-Lopez:2025rad, Luu:2025fgw}.
-While no consensus solution has yet emerged, axion quintessence remains an attractive and testable alternative to a pure cosmological constant, owing to its theoretical plausibility and the imminent observational reach of forthcoming surveys.
+Finally, an active line of research investigates if axion quintessence can alleviate cosmological tensions.
+Slowly rolling or transiently evolving axion fields have been proposed as possible mechanisms to address the $H_0$ tension and certain late-time anomalies in large-scale structure, with a number of phenomenological analyses and explicit model constructions appearing in the literature~\cite{Poulin:2018dzj, Agrawal:2019lmo, DiValentino:2019exe, Ye:2020btb, Choi:2021nql, DiValentino:2021izs, Urena-Lopez:2025rad, Luu:2025fgw}.
+However, this possibility is subject to important limitations.
+In particular, Ref.~\cite{Colgain:2025nzf} shows that canonical quintessence models with $w(z)>-1$ generically predict a reduction of the inferred $H_0$ relative to $\Lambda$CDM, worsening the Hubble tension.
+A complementary analysis based on low-redshift reconstructions of the expansion history also indicates that quintessence dynamics are typically disfavored as a solution to this tension~\cite{Banerjee:2020xcn}.
+While axion quintessence may still play a role in addressing other late-time anomalies, this possibility is highly model-dependent; moreover, current evidence disfavors it as an explanation of the $H_0$ discrepancy.
+The scenario nevertheless remains an attractive and testable alternative to a cosmological constant, owing to its theoretical motivation and the observational reach of future surveys.